dat3Cph/material/flow5/week2-react/ReactExerciseProject.md

 ## Assignment

-Together with your group, create a small CRUD application using React and the [JSON Server](https://www.npmjs.com/package/json-server).
+Together with your group, create a small CRUD application with help of React and the [JSON Server](https://www.npmjs.com/package/json-server).
 The application should be able to create, read, update and delete data from the server.
-The data should be persisted in the server.
-Think about what kind of data you want to store in the server.
-It could be a list of books, movies, cars, etc.
+Try to use all the skills you have learned so far in the course.

 Here are some ideas for inspiration: